xt0fer/YouAreEll-Alt/README.md

 two versions here, one Java and one Go(!).
 The Go one is surprisingly idiomatic.
 -kristofer (12/2022)

-I like the use of the Square.com http package.
+I like the use of the [Square.com okhttp](https://square.github.io/okhttp/) package.

 at the `cmd?` prompt,